 Meet Bram Duffee

 Bram's academic pursuits have further enriched his understanding of the field.
 He has a Ph.D. in Human Development, MA in Human and Organizational Systems, and MS in Speech Communication.
 His first master’s thesis delved into the conflict between paramedics and emotionally charged bystanders, exploring the incongruences in their perceptions.
 His second master’s degree allowed him to apply his expertise to consulting in community development and emergency medical services.
 His doctoral dissertation investigated paramedic decision-making during moments of extreme stress.

 As an educator, Bram has taught numerous university-level courses in Interpersonal Communication, Leadership, EMS, and more.
+He currently teaches as an Online Part-time Assistant Professor of Communication at Kennesaw State University.
 He also hosts the podcast “EMS Research with Professor Bram,” sharing his insights and research.